rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 ## 4. Runtimes configurations

-Now, let's check the configuration of the CRIO, if it's configured correctly for the Kata runtime handlers.
+Now, let's check the configuration of CRI-O to verify it is configured correctly for the Kata runtime handlers.

 Let's jump to the worker node labeled with the Kata containers: